 Up until Lollipop, there wasn’t anything significant in terms of payments apart from Google wallet.
 But Marshmallow introduced Android Pay to change the game.
 It makes use of NFC at terminals to pay using your Android device.
 Enrolling for Android Pay means clicking a picture of your card and making a visit to your bank.
 Supported only in the US and Europe as of now, Android Pay is Google’s answer to Apple Pay

 Marshmallow Vs Lollipop – Conclusion

+After the comparison between Marshmallow Vs Android Lollipop, it’s clear that the changes are significantly smaller than they were between Lollipop and KitKat.
+It is quite obvious because we cannot expect Google to release a huge update every year.
 While both of the operating systems take a whole new take on user experience.
 There are pros and cons to both.
-This article may not cover all the nitty gritty features of both releases but it makes an attempt to making the difference come out clean to the users.
+This article may not cover all the nitty-gritty features of both releases but it makes an attempt to making the difference come out clean to the users.